Skip to main content

 Rank

-Score every eligible name on the strategy's documented factors — quality, momentum, residual return, volatility — every quarter.
+Score every eligible stock on the strategy's factors — quality, momentum, residual return, volatility — every quarter.

 02